jhuckaby/Cronicle/README.md

 # Installation

-Please note that Cronicle currently only works on POSIX-compliant operating systems, which basically means Unix/Linux and OS X.  If there is enough interest, I'll look into making it work on Windows.
+Please note that Cronicle currently only works on POSIX-compliant operating systems, which basically means Unix/Linux and OS X.  You'll also need to have [Node.js LTS](https://nodejs.org/en/download/) pre-installed on your server.
+Please note that we **only support the Active LTS versions of Node.js**.
+Cronicle may not work on the "current" release channel.
+See [Node.js Releases](https://nodejs.org/en/about/releases/) for details.

-You'll need to have [Node.js](https://nodejs.org/en/download/) pre-installed on your server.
-Then become root and type this:
+Once you have Node.js LTS installed, type this as root:

 ```
 curl -s https://raw.githubusercontent.com/jhuckaby/Cronicle/master/bin/install.js | node